 If you tend to skip the flowers and chocolates and give a gift, you can have a green Valentine’s Day by choosing an eco-friendly gift.
-These eco-friendly candles feature soy wax for a cleaner burn, essential oils for a safe fragrance, and beautiful tin canisters you can reuse.
+These eco-friendly candles feature soy wax for a cleaner burn, essential oils for a safe fragrance, and beautiful containers you can reuse or recycle.

 4. Make an Upcycled Gift

 If you prefer to make a Valentine’s Day gift rather than buy one, consider an upcycled gift.
 When you create an upcycled gift, you take something that has already been produced and give it a new life.

 If you’re having problems coming up with an idea, here are over 15 awesome upcycled Valentine’s Day gift ideas you can use for inspiration.

 5. Wrap in Zero-Waste Wrapping Paper